AyushJha004/Blockchain-Based-Secure-Medical-Record-Sharing-System/README.md

 Compile the contract
-Deploy using the Remix environment (JavaScript VM / local blockchain) Interact with the contract functions to simulate record storage and access 📈 Future Improvements
+Deploy using the Remix environment (JavaScript VM / local blockchain) Interact with the contract functions to simulate record storage and access

+📈 Future Improvements:-

 Integration with hospital management systems
 Off-chain storage using IPFS for large medical data Enhanced encryption for sensitive information Web-based interface for better usability

-⭐ Key Learnings
+⭐ Key Learnings:-

 Understanding of blockchain fundamentals and smart contracts Implementation of access control in decentralized systems Concepts of data security and immutability